 Mr. Merritt was preceded in death by his beloved wife of 67 years, Iva Lou Merritt and his parents, Estelle and Eddie Roox Merritt, all of Weston, GA and a beloved cousin, Merritt Harmon.

 A funeral service is planned for Saturday, January 11, 2020 at 11:00 a.m. in the Weston Baptist Church with interment to follow in Weston Baptist Church Cemetery.
 Rev. Wallace Willis will officiate.
 A visitation will be held in the church one hour prior to the service.
 Flowers will be accepted, but donations may also be made to your favorite charity in memory of Mr. Dick Merritt.

-To send flowers to Clyde Richard "Dick" Merritt's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Clyde Richard "Dick" Merritt, please visit our floral store.

 Your Favorite Charity